-These COVID-19-related items are linked to their respective classes or types using instance of [P31] or subclass of [P279] relations, and they are linked between each other using non-taxonomic relations defining knowledge about various and multi-disciplinary aspects of COVID-19 (Fig. 2).
+These COVID-19-related items are linked to their respective classes or types using instance of [P31] or subclass of [P279] relations, and they are linked between each other using non-taxonomic relations defining knowledge about various and multidisciplinary aspects of COVID-19 (Fig. 2).
 Biomedical relations between Wikidata items can be assigned nature of statement [P5102] or sourcing circumstances [P1480] qualifiers to state the status (e.g. official, hypothesis and de facto) and the occurrence probability (e.g. rarely, possibly and often) of the described semantic relation.
-The network of these items and relations forms a large-scale knowledge graph for COVID-19, where the three core COVID-19-related items noted above extensively link various classes, most notably: disease outbreaks [Q3241045] in regions such as continents, sovereign states, and constituent states.
-COVID-19 tracing apps [Q89288125], COVID-19 vaccines [Q87719492] and vaccine candidates [Q28051899], scholarly articles [Q13442814] and COVID-19 dashboards [Q90790055].
-This graph with short paths to the core COVID items is augmented by biomedical, geographical and other more distantly related entities that are already available in Wikidata, representing an important overview of clinical and other knowledge [15, 23].
+The network of these items and relations forms a large-scale knowledge graph for COVID-19, where the three core COVID-19-related items noted above extensively link various classes, most notably: disease outbreaks [Q3241045] in regions such as continents, sovereign states, and constituent states, COVID-19 tracing apps [Q89288125], COVID-19 vaccines [Q87719492] and vaccine candidates [Q28051899], scholarly articles COVID-19 [O13442814] and dashboards [Q90790055].
+This graph with short paths to the core COVID items is augmented by biomedical, geographical and other more distantly related entities that are already available in Wikidata, representing an important overview of clinical and other knowledge [15, 25].
 Such distantly related entities are also available in other open knowledge graphs, particularly DBpedia and YAGO, and contribute much to the value of a semantic resource [17, 18].
-In Wikidata, several https://www.wikidata.org/wiki/Wikidata:WikiProject COVID-19 initiatives such as WikiCite for scholarly information [35-38] and Gene Wiki for genomic data [39] have enabled COVID-19 knowledge graphs to include classes like genes [Q7187], proteins [Q8054] or biological processes [Q2996394], along with the definition of semantic relations between items closely and distantly related to COVID-19.
-This, consequently, allows the expansion of the coverage of COVID-19 information in Wikidata and a better characterization of COVID-19-related items.
+In Wikidata, several initiatives such as WikiCite for scholarly information [43-46] and Gene Wiki for genomic data [47] have enabled COVID-19 knowledge graphs to include classes like genes [Q7187], proteins [Q8054] or biological processes [Q2996394], along with the definition of semantic relations between items closely distantly related to COVID-19. and This consequently, allows the expansion of the coverage of COVID-19 information in Wikidata and a better characterization of COVID-19-related items.

-In addition to relational statements that link items within the knowledgebase, non-relational statements link to external identifiers or numerical values [40].
-Wikidata items are assigned their identifiers in external databases, including semantic resources, using human efforts and tools such as Mix'n'match [41].
-These links make Wikidata a key node of the open data ecosystem, not only contributing its own items and internal links, but also bridging between other open databases (Fig. 3).
-Wikidata therefore supports alignment between disparate knowledge bases and, consequently, semantic data integration [39] and federation [41] in the context of the linked open data cloud [42].
-Such statements also permit the enrichment of Wikidata items with data from external databases when these resources are updated, particularly in relation with the regular changes of the multiple characteristics of COVID-19.
-Examples of Wikidata properties used to define external identifiers can be found in Table 1.
+In addition to relational statements that link items within the knowledgebase, non-relational statements link to external identifiers or numerical values [48].
+Wikidata items are assigned their identifiers in external databases, including semantic resources, using human efforts and tools such as Mix'n'match [49].
+These links make Wikidata a key node of the open data ecosystem, not only contributing its own items and internal links, but also bridging between